 Our Mystic T Ranch began yak ranching in January 2008.
 Our focus is breeding "Natural" seed-stock and producing yak fiber.
 We have carefully selected our yaks so they carry forward the best lines of yak available in the United States.
 We produce "Natural" yaks with the mature cows in the 650 to 750 lb size range and mature bulls in the 1600 to 1700 lb range.
 We do not breed to increase a yak's overall size or body length or to produce any specific physical traits other than a gentle personality, wooliness and good conformation.
 Cattle breeding done to specifically produce a larger carcass results in reduced grazing efficiency, increased feed costs, birthing problems and issues with infertility.
 We do not use Artificial Insemination with our yaks as many of the same problems can be produced through usage of line bred bulls used for AI.

-Our focus is to move further out with the genetics while still producing the best Gentle, High Fiber, Show Quality "Natural"yaks available in the US.
+Our focus is to to produce the best Gentle, High Fiber, Show Quality "Natural"yaks available in the US.
 We may be a small ranch but our reputation for producing Gentle "easy to handle" Show Quality yaks is well known among yak owners and yak breeders alike.
 Our determination to produce "Natural" yaks is unique among yak breeders.

-Our yak herd is made up of Royals, Imperials, Imperial Trims and Native Black Trims.
-Royals are black and white (similar to Holstein markings), Imperials are Black with black noses, Imperial Trims have black noses and some white markings on head, feet or tip of tail and Native Black Trims are black with white markings on the head, feet and tip of the tail and have grey noses.
+Our yak herd is currently made up of Royals and Imperial Trims.
+Royals are black and white (similar to Holstein markings) with pink noses.
+Imperial Trims are mostly black with black noses and some white markings on head, feet or tip of tail.
 Our herd contains the following top original yak lines in their lineage: the Diamond line, the Prince Allante line, and the Dreadlock line.
 These top quality lines were developed from the original stock brought into Alberta, Canada from the Berlin zoo and later imported to the United States.

 Along with exceptional wooliness, show quality conformation is important for both show and breeding "Natural"seed-stock yaks.
 Our yaks stand square on all four corners, a conformation not found in lower quality yaks.
 They have short hooves and stand upright on them.
 Our yaks have thick wool and long skirts.
 They have well developed chaps on their front quarters and prominent forelocks.
 They could never be mistaken for rangy cattle and are never bred just to produce meat for sale.
 We do currently have USDA yak meat for sale.